glic3rinu/passlib/docs/password_hash_api.rst

 Overview
 ========
-All of the hashes supported by PassLib are implemented using classes which support an identical interface; this document describes that interface in terms of a non-existent abstract class called :class:`!PasswordHash`.
+All of the hashes supported by PassLib are implemented using classes [#otypes]_ which support an identical interface; this document describes that interface in terms of a non-existent abstract class called :class:`!PasswordHash`.
 All of the supported password hashes [#supported]_ expose (at a minimum) the following: